So, looking for your next monitor and consider 24-inch to be the perfect screen size?

 If you need any further assistance in choosing your next monitor, feel free to leave us a comment below!

 Overall, the Acer SH242Y Ebmihx is a great budget option if you just want a monitor for everyday use.
+The KTC H24T27 offers a higher resolution at a similar price, but it lacks an ergonomic stand and integrated speakers.

 In case you want a higher resolution, more vertical space, a curved screen with high contrast, professional-grade color accuracy, or USB-C, the monitors we’ve included offer the best value for the money in their respective categories.